tykisgod/Data-Viz-Proj/README.md

 - For first part, d3.map is used to draw the world map
 - For second part, satellites are projected on their orbits, d3 stack layout is used.
 - For third part, d3 pie layout and other charts are used
+- d3 basic tools like axes, scales and transitions are applied through the project.

 ### ANGULAR
 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.
-- It's used for consistent development and maintenance.
+- Auglar used for consistent development and maintenance.
-- Three components are created for three functional parts.
+- Three components are created for three separate functional parts.

 ### BOOTSTRAP
+- Bootstrap is applied to design the page layout.
 - Bootstrap helps when some common and satisfactory style and functions like colored and styled buttons are applied, so that not much time would be used on that.
 - Also it helps with responsive page.

-### Git
+### GIT
 - Git is used for collaborative development.

 ### COVER AND NAVIGATION